Netflix/astyanax/Readme.markdown

 Ancient History
 ---------------
-[Astyanax](http://en.wikipedia.org/wiki/Astyanax) was the son of [Hector](http://en.wikipedia.org/wiki/Hector) who was [Cassandra's](http://en.wikipedia.org/wiki/Cassandra) brother in greek mythology.
+[Astyanax](http://en.wikipedia.org/wiki/Astyanax) was the affectionate name given by the people of Troy to the son of [Hector](http://en.wikipedia.org/wiki/Hector) who was [Cassandra's](http://en.wikipedia.org/wiki/Cassandra) brother in greek mythology.
+The name means 'high lord or protector of the city'.

 Modern History